Skip to main content

 What happens if my open work permit expires while I'm waiting for PR?

-If you applied for a new work permit or PR before your current permit expired, you have "implied status" under IRPR s.186 and can continue working.
-If you did not apply before expiry, you must stop working immediately and apply to restore your status within 90 days.
+If you applied for a new work permit, an extension, or PR before your current permit expired, you generally have "maintained status" (formerly called implied status) under the IRPR and can usually keep working under the same conditions until a decision is made.
+If you did not apply before expiry, you generally must stop working and may apply to restore your status, which usually must be done within 90 days of losing status and involves an additional restoration fee.
+Restoration is not guaranteed and an officer decides; confirm current rules and fees on canada.ca.

 Important: Based on publicly available IRPA, IRPR, and IRCC policy.
 Not legal advice.
 For complex cases, consult an immigration lawyer licensed by your provincial law society.